 As a travel destination, Goa hits all the right notes.
-And when you take a trip from Mumbai to Goa by road, the journey is no less exciting than the destination.
-This road trip unravels a wealth of panoramic sights and scenes.
-You can expect a whole lot of adventure and fun during the journey, even before you check in at one of the hotels in Goa for a thrilling beach holiday.
+So there, definitely, couldn’t be a better place to visit once the nightmare that is Coronavirus and the corresponding nationwide lockdown is over.
+When you finally get to travel, you’d also want to ensure that the journey is no less exciting than the destination.
+And the best way to do that is to take a trip from Mumbai to Goa by road.
+This road trip will unravel a wealth of panoramic sights and scenes that you’ve been missing all this while.
+Expect a whole lot of adventure and fun, even before you check-in at one of the hotels in Goa for that much-awaited beach holiday.

 Popular Routes from Mumbai to Goa

-When you take a trip from Mumbai to Goa by road, you can choose one of the two scenic routes – one passing through NH 4 and the other through NH 66.
-And both these routes offer travelers stunning vistas and enticing stopovers.
-If you are in the mood to capture some incredible shots on the road, you are sure to find several Instagram-worthy views during this trip.
-The best thing about this road trip is that it’s less than a 12-hour drive from Mumbai, making it perfect for a weekend escapade on the road.
+When you take a trip from Mumbai to Goa by road, you can pick from the two scenic routes — one passing through NH 4 and the other through NH 66.
+Both these routes offer stunning vistas and enticing stopovers.
+So if you are in the mood to capture some incredible shots on the road, be prepared to find several Instagram-worthy views on this trip.
+The best thing about this road trip is that it’s less than a 12-hour drive from Mumbai, making it perfect for a weekend escapade or a quick getaway before the routine resumes.
 Let’s explore each of these two routes in detail:

 Route 1: Mumbai to Goa via NH 4